lemontree1729/Studying-Algorithms/Baekjoon/README.md

  <https://www.acmicpc.net/problem/problem_number>

-* problem number is same as each code file name after "p_" add problem number that you want to see
+* problem number is same as each code file name after "p_"
+* insert problem number that you want to see